-The Nature Conservancy of Canada (NCC), a not-for-profit conservation organization, welcomes the contribution of nearly $1 million from the Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques to its Ecological corridors: a climate change adaptation strategy project.
+The Nature Conservancy of Canada (NCC), Canada's leading not-for-profit conservation organization, welcomes the contribution of nearly $1 million from the Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques to its Ecological corridors: a climate change adaptation strategy project.

-This amount comes from the Action-Climat Québec program, financed by the Fonds vert.
-From now until 2020, NCC and many regional and international partners will be educating communities about the ecological corridors that cross their region.
+The contribution comes from the Action-Climat Québec program, financed by the Fonds vert.
+From now until 2020, NCC and many regional and international partners will be educating communities about the ecological corridors in their region.

-These corridors consist of land and water passages that connect territories to each other.
-These so-called “connectivity” areas allow animals to move and plants to disperse to meet their needs.
-NCC's collaborative project aims to mobilize the population to safeguard these ecological corridors.
+These corridors consist of land and water passages that connect landscapes to each other.
+These connectivity areas allow animals to move and plants to disperse.
+NCC's collaborative project aims to engage residents in the protection of these ecological corridors.

 “Under the influence of climate change, it is estimated that species habitats in Quebec will shift north by about 45 kilometres per decade,” says Joël Bonin, associate vice-president of NCC in Quebec.
-“The province has the potential to become a climate refuge for many species, so it has the potential to play a key role on a continental scale in adapting to climate change.”
+“The province has the potential to become a climate refuge for many species.
+It also has the potential to play a key role on a continental scale in adapting to climate change.”

-Connectivity between habitats is therefore essential to cope with these changes.
-Not only does it promote the survival of wild species, but it contributes to the well-being of the human population, for whom natural environments perform an infinite number of services.
+Connectivity between habitats is essential to coping with these changes.
+Not only does connectivity promote the survival of wild species, it contributes to the well-being of people, for whom natural environments perform an infinite number of services.

 “The Woodcock Foundation of New York and the Echo Foundation of Montreal are pleased to partner with the Government of Quebec's Fonds vert to support the efforts of NCC and its partners to identify wildlife corridors that will become part of the green infrastructure vital to North America’s adaptation to climate change.
 We look forward to working with the Fond verts to secure this infrastructure as the next step for this initiative,” said Jeremy Guth, administrator at the Woodcock Foundation.